 Note: Red pepper flakes are available in the dried herbs section of most supermarkets.

-Enjoy this Filipino Adobong Sitaw (String Bean Adobo) Recipe.
+Enjoy this delicious Filipino dish Adobong Sitaw (String Bean Adobo) Recipe.